tur1ngb0x/linux-powersaving/README.md

 * `sudo systemctl daemon-reload`

 ### Notes
-Optimus Laptop (Intel GPU + Nvidia GPU)
+Optimus Laptop Users (Intel iGPU + Nvidia dGPU)
 * Open source Nvidia drivers (nouveau) do not support power management resulting in increased battery usage and higher idle temperatures.
-* Install Nvidia proprietary drivers (nvidia), these support power management.
+* Install latest (stable and tested) Nvidia proprietary drivers (nvidia) from your distro repos, these drivers support power management.
-* Switch to Intel GPU when not doing any GPU intensive tasks such as gaming, deep learning, rendering etc.
+* Switch to Intel iGPU when not doing any GPU intensive tasks such as gaming, deep learning, rendering etc.